...

 It goes without saying that during the swimming season, many will visit Zamami Island for various watersports, including diving, SUP, kayaking and much more!

-If you need a break from the water, hike up to one of the lookouts on Zamami Islands for a clearer view of the Keruma Islands group from the island’s observatory as Zamami Island is situated in the middle!
+If you need a break from the water, hike up to one of the lookouts on Zamami Islands for a clearer view of the Kerama Islands Group from the island’s observatory, as Zamami Island is situated in the middle!

 With hiking trails and camping grounds, Zamami Island is a great spot to enjoy nature (=゚ω゚)ノ.

-The above attractions on Zamami Island are listed roughly according to their distance to Zamami Port.
+The attractions listed above on Zamami Island are roughly arranged in order of distance from Zamami Port.

 Explore Zamami Island With a Guided Tour

-If you prefer a guide to introduce you to the charms of Zamami Island, how about joining one of the below tours?
+If you prefer a guide to introduce you to the charms of Zamami Island, how about joining one of the following tours?

 How to Get to Zamami Island